3DGS Preset Config

 Background

 No single configuration covers every 3DGS scene.
-Scenes differ in data precision, size, GPU memory usage, device performance, and image quality requirements, so choose a configuration set that matches the target scenario.
+Scenes can differ significantly in data precision, file size, GPU memory usage, device performance, and image quality requirements, so choose a configuration set that matches the business target.

 This page summarizes common data formats, packType differences, preset options, and the parameters you can tune after choosing a preset.